prentrodgers/coconet-pytorch-csound/README.md

 ## Notebook to train the model: coconet_train_the model.ipynb

 This is taken almost directly from https://github.com/kevindonoghue/coconet-pytorch with a few changes to allow the training to take place without a GPU and other minor fixes.
 This takes about 30 hours to train.
 You could save 30 hours by obtaining from the author.
 Let me know. prent at ripnread.com.
 Or you could reduce the training cycles from 30,000 to something smaller than that.
+Those who know Dropbox can obtain a copy here: https://www.dropbox.com/s/tsa95byleku5gwj/model_zipped.zip?dl=0

 ## Load the trained model and generate some chorales: coconet_generate_many_chorales.ipynb